sagemath/trac_to_gh/Issue 5282.md

 # Issue 5282: In %python mode in the notebook, tracebacks are not properly reported

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5282

 Original creator: wasI